An algorithm for finding square root modulo p: Proposed Algorithm

-\\Computation advantage over Tonelli-Shanks occurs because tree is not traversed bottom up for each new estimate, rather it takes a definite path down, depending upon the square root of the node is 1 or -1.
-However if $\alpha,\beta$ are such that square root of most nodes are 1, proposed method would take same number of steps but Tonelli-shanks will have an advantage ( these are best case scenario for Tonelli-Shanks) as it has incremented the guess correctly.
-But in scenario where nodes appear randomly as 1 or -1 , number of steps in proposed method remain the same but run time of Tonelli-Shanks increases by factor of $r^2$.
+\\Computation advantage over Tonelli-Shanks occurs because tree is not traversed bottom up for each new estimate, rather it takes a definite path down, depending upon the square root of the node is $1$ or $-1$.
+However if $\alpha,\beta$ are such that square root of most nodes are $1$, proposed method would take same number of steps but Tonelli-shanks will have an advantage ( these are best case scenario for Tonelli-Shanks) as it has incremented the guess correctly.
+But in scenario where nodes appear randomly as $1$ or $-1$ , number of steps in proposed method remain the same but run time of Tonelli-Shanks increases by factor of $r^2$.
 Hence, on average, Tonelli-Shanks performs worse than the proposed method.
 The contrast would be easily visible for large value of $r$. \textbf{In proposed method we climb up tree only for the first time and after that we just descend (no multiple climbs after adjusting the value )}.
 In fact, proposed method takes definitive way down from top to bottom leaf (to the solution), makes it possible to implement it much more efficiently. \textbf{ Tonelli-Shanks improves the result in each iteration by guessing in the right direction , whereas proposed method works towards the result in definitive way ; Hence proposed method renders itself to more efficient implementation.} \\ }

-Adleman, Manders \& Millers \cite{AMM77}, is the generalisation of Tonelli-Shanks for calculating $r^{th}$ root and it also tries to find out $\alpha_j^{2^id} \equiv 1$ by each time revising the estimate $\alpha_j$, starting from the leaf till it reaches the next root of the search tree.
-Its mechanism to search the binary search tree to find out square root \cite{AMM77} is exactly similar to Tonelli-Shanks, hence also computationally expensive than the proposed method.\\
+\\Adleman, Manders \& Millers \cite{AMM77}, is the generalisation of Tonelli-Shanks for calculating $r^{th}$ root and it also tries to find out $\alpha_j^{2^id} \equiv 1$ by each time revising the estimate $\alpha_j$, starting from the leaf till it reaches the next root of the search tree.
+Its mechanism to search the binary search tree to find out square root \cite{AMM77} is exactly similar to Tonelli-Shanks, hence also computationally expensive than the proposed method.\\ \\\textbf{The proposed method has the mechanism of moving up-down the search tree while, Tonelli-Shanks \cite {Tonelli} and Adleman, Manders \& Millers \cite{AMM77} traverse the tree bottom up only.} Also proposed method is able to create a pre calculated set (by Theorem 2) which must contain root.
+Each decision at any intermediate node of the tree while travelling down the tree cuts the solution space by half.
+Hence implementation of proposed method lends itself to much more efficient algorithm.

+In fact insight given by the proposed algorithm allows one to calculate $\sqrt{\alpha}$ with out knowledge of strict non-residue.
+Availability of \emph{`relative'} non-residue to $\alpha$ would suffice for proposed method.
+Such \emph{`relative'} non-residue can be found with probability of $\frac{2}{3} $ (averaged over all possible values of $\alpha $) compared to $\frac{1}{2} $.
+Please see sections 2.4, 2.9 and 2.10 for \emph{`relative'} non-residue and example F in section 4.3.